MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

         1. Delete this action from the flow so that it doesn't run again.

-    1. Optionally, you can issue a Get OData request.
+    1. Optionally, you can send a Get OData request.

         1. Go to the flow that you want to save the workflow ID for.
 Find the unique identifier in the URL.
-This is the ID that appears after ../flows/ in the URL.
+This ID appears after ../flows/ in the URL.

         :::image type="content" source="media/uniqueID.png" alt-text="Screenshot of how to find unique identifier.":::

-        1. Issue an OData request to retrieve the workflow metadata.
-The following is an example GET request.
+        1. Send an OData request to retrieve the workflow metadata.
+The following example shows a GET request.
             GET {Env url}/api/data/v9.1/workflows?$filter=workflowidunique eq '{Unique Workflow Id from the Power Automate U}'&$select=workflowid,workflowidunique

         1. Save the returned **workflowid** property.